michael067/centreon-mattermost/README.md

 3. To use the optional `--iconurl` parameter you must enable overriding of icons from webhooks.
 Check the **Enable Overriding Icon from Webhooks and Slash Commands** option under **Service Settings** in the *System Console*.

-## Nagios Configuration
+## Centreon Configuration

 The steps below are for a Nagios 4 server but should work with minimal modifications for compatible software:

-1. Copy `mattermost.py` to `/usr/local/nagios/libexec`.
+1. Copy `mattermost.py` to `/usr/local/lib/centreon/plugins`.

 2. Create an *Incoming Webhook* integration for the approriate team and note the provided URL.

-3. Create the command definitions in your Nagios configuration:
+3. Create the command definitions in your Centreon configuration:

     ```
     define command {